-The mission of Chatham County Schools (CCS) is “to graduate globally competitive and confident students by providing a rigorous and relevant curriculum in a supportive, safe and nurturing learning environment.”
-This is a lofty mission, and it’s difficult to achieve when many students face serious challenges both inside and outside of the classroom.
-That is … Continue Reading
+The mission of Chatham County Schools (CCS) is “to graduate globally competitive and confident students by providing a rigorous and relevant curriculum in a supportive, safe and nurturing learning environment.” … Continue Reading

 impact